⚓ Rhode Island Eviction Notice Laws

 ⏰ 5 Calendar Days

 For non-payment of rent, Rhode Island requires a 5-day written demand for rent before any eviction action can be filed.
-The tenant has 5 calendar days from the date of service to pay all rent owed in full.
-If payment is made within 5 days, the eviction cannot proceed on that notice.
+If the tenant pays all rent owed in full within 5 days, the eviction cannot proceed on that notice.

 • ✅ Must be in writing